 What is the capacity for Thirlestane Castle?

-The castle accommodation offers a mixture of one, two and three bedroom self-contained apartments which can be booked either individually or by a group of up to sixteen people.
+The castle accommodation offers a mixture of one, two and three bedroom self-contained suites which can be booked either individually or by a group of up to sixteen people.

 What can guests enjoy when staying in the Lauder area?